-Natural gas is a hydrocarbon gas mixture which is primarily composed of methane (CH4) and usually contains varying amounts of other hydrocarbons and trace amounts of N, S, and O. With a total proved worldwide reserves of over 193.9 trillion m, natural gas is an abundant energy source that is mainly used as a fuel for heating, power generation and more recently, transportation purposes.
+Natural gas is a hydrocarbon gas mixture which is primarily composed of methane (CH4) and usually contains varying amounts of other hydrocarbons and trace amounts of N, S, and O. With a total proved worldwide reserves of over 193.9 trillion m3, natural gas is an abundant energy source1 that is mainly used as a fuel for heating, power generation and more recently, transportation purposes.
 Natural gas is considered to be an environmentally friendly clean fuel with significant advantages over other fossil fuels.
-Compared to gasoline and diesel fuels, natural gas has lower amounts of undesirable impurities (N and S), lower cost, and has a remarkably higher octane rating.
-Since CH4 has the highest H/C ratio among fossil fuels, it generates the lowest amount of CO2 per unit of produced power during combustion (54 g of CO2 per MJ, whereas the combustion of gasoline releases 74 g CO2/MJ).
-Furthermore, CH4 readily forms homogenous mixtures with air and when combusted in lean-burn conditions in a natural gas vehicle (NGV), it emits not only less $CO_2$ but also considerably less CO, nitrogen oxides (NOX) and soot compared to diesel and gasoline fuels.
-More specifically, natural gas light duty vehicles (LDV)s reduce smog-producing pollutants by 60-90% (compared to gasoline LDVs).
-It is also believed that throughout the fuel lifecycle, NGVs emit 6 to 11 % fewer greenhouse gas (GHG) emissions than comparable gasoline vehicles.
-Additionally, according to Argonne National Laboratory's Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation (GREET) model, light-duty NGV's running on conventional and shale natural gas can reduce life-cycle greenhouse gas emissions by 11% (83% if running on renewable natural gas (biomethane)).

-Driven by these relative advantages and environmental regulations, NGVs are gaining worldwide popularity.
-With over 24 million vehicles currently in use, it is predicted that the number of NGVs will reach a total of 30 million by 2024.
-However, although the combustion of natural gas produces comparably less GHGs and pollutants, CH4 itself is a potent GHG with a global warming potential (GWP) of 28-36 over 100 years.
-Thus, even though CH4 does not contribute to smog generation, due to its high GWP, the release of CH4 into the atmosphere is currently a major environmental concern.
+Compared to gasoline and diesel fuels, natural gas has lower amounts of undesirable impurities (N and S), lower cost,2 and has a remarkably higher octane rating.3 Since CH4 has the highest H/C ratio among fossil fuels, it generates the lowest amount of CO2 per unit of produced power during combustion (54 g of CO2 per MJ, whereas the combustion of gasoline releases 74 g CO2/MJ).4 Furthermore, CH4 readily forms homogenous mixtures with air and when combusted in lean-burn conditions in a natural gas vehicle (NGV), it emits not only less CO_2 but also considerably less CO_2 , nitrogen oxides (NO_X) and soot compared to diesel and gasoline fuels.5 More specifically, natural gas light duty vehicles (LDV)s reduce smog-producing pollutants by 60-90% (compared to gasoline LDVs).6 It is also believed that throughout the fuel lifecycle, NGVs emit 6 to 11 % fewer greenhouse gas (GHG) emissions than comparable gasoline vehicles.7 Additionally, according to Argonne National Laboratory's Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation (GREET) model, light-duty NGV's running on conventional and shale natural gas can reduce life-cycle greenhouse gas emissions by 11% (83% if running on renewable natural gas (biomethane)).8 number of NGVs will reach a total of 30 million by 2024.9 However, although the combustion of natural gas produces comparably less GHGs and pollutants, CH4 itself is a potent GHG with a global warming potential (GWP) of 28-36 over 100 years.10 Thus, even though CH4 does not contribute to smog generation, due to its high GWP, the release of CH4 into the atmosphere is currently a major environmental concern.
 In fact, according to the recent reports of the International Council on Clean Transportation, the treatment of natural gas emissions in the heavy-duty vehicles rulemaking could have critical implications for GHG emissions.
-Heavy duty NGVs are predicted to account for a significant proportion of the fleet, and by 2040 up to 39% of their potential climate benefits could be offset by uncontrolled methane emissions.
+Heavy duty NGVs are predicted to account for a significant proportion of the fleet, and by 2040 up to 39% of their potential climate benefits could be offset by uncontrolled methane emissions.11